JenJayme/my-class-repo/09-NodeJS/activities/11-Stu_package.json/README.md

 * Run `npm install`.

-    * 🎗 This needs to be your working directory.
+    * node 🎗 This needs to be your working directory.

 * What happens?
 How did `npm` know you wanted to install `inquirer`?
 Where did those additional packages come from?